 18. Natural stainless steel sink cleaner – clean and deodorize your sink and even solve mild clogging issues with this easy technique.

-19. Green drain cleaner – unblock smelly drains using just baking soda, vinegar and hot water.
+19. Natural drain cleaner – unblock clogged and smelly drains using just baking soda, vinegar and hot water.

 20. Homemade dishwasher detergent – a tried and true recipe for squeaky-clean dishes and glassware.